0xsp-SRD/callback_injection-Csharp/README.md

 # callback_injection- C#
-this repo is to cover the other undocumeted or published / in different langaue to achieve shellcode injection via windows call backfunctions
+this repo is to cover the other undocumeted or published / in different programming languages to achieve shellcode injection via windows callback functions

 # newly documented